apache/directory-fortress-realm/REALM-HOST-SETUP.md

 ___________________________________________________________________________________
 ## Document Overview

-This document describes how to enable Fortress Realm to provide security for all apps running inside a Tomcat server virtual host.
-To target setup for a single web application, and not the entire container, follow the Tomcat instructions in the [REALM-CONTEXT-SETUP](./REALM-CONTEXT-SETUP.md).
+This document describes how to enable global security inside Tomcat to use the Fortress Realm.
+To target setup for a single web application, w/out global security enabled, follow the instructions in the [REALM-CONTEXT-SETUP](./REALM-CONTEXT-SETUP.md).

 ___________________________________________________________________________________
 ##  Tips for first-time users